-Chris Anderson is a professor at the Cornell School of Hotel Administration.
+Chris Anderson is a professor at the Cornell Nolan School of Hotel Administration.
 Prior to his appointment in 2006, he was on the faculty at the Ivey School of Business in London, Ontario, Canada.
 Professor Anderson’s main research focus is on revenue management and service pricing.
 He actively works in the application and development of revenue management across numerous industry types, including hotels, airlines, and rental car and tour companies, as well as numerous consumer packaged goods and financial services firms.
 Professor Anderson’s research has been funded by numerous governmental agencies and industrial partners.
 He serves on the editorial board of the Journal of Revenue and Pricing Management and is the regional editor for the International Journal of Revenue Management.
-At the School of Hotel Administration, Professor Anderson teaches courses in revenue management and service operations management.
+At the Nolan School of Hotel Administration, Professor Anderson teaches courses in revenue management and service operations management.

 Overview and Courses

+Running for over 30 years, the General Managers Program is the world’s premiere transformational learning experience for hotel general managers and their immediate successors.
 As an experienced hospitality professional, you know that the industry is constantly evolving.
 To be successful, you must lead your team with purpose, embrace the industry’s evolutionary path, and seek opportunities to keep your organization at the forefront.
 Through GMP, you will hone strategic thinking skills, explore how to create value, and plan for action to tackle today’s most urgent business challenges and opportunities.

 The program consists of two learning modalities.
 First, you’ll complete two live virtual courses, choosing topics that best meet your individual development goals.
 Topics are offered monthly and will be led by Cornell University faculty experts.
 Each course will include four 3-hour sessions and be limited to 35 participants to ensure high levels of engagement and networking.